brunoterkaly/istio/Istio-Overview.md

 # Overview

-## Making this a viable use of everybody's time
+Naturally, the goal is to make good use out of everybody's time

-## First bringing everyone up to some type of level set.
+Will begin as a level set with Kubernetes and Istio.

 ## Starting from the beginning

 **Start with Kubernetes** - In order to be effective as we learn more advanced topics of Service Mesh us, we should know something solid about the architecture of Kubernetes.

 **Know the internals** - It's important to know its internal components and how Kubernetes itself is set up as a series of running containers in the cluster group together in units called pods - which turns out to be the most fundamental concept in Kubernetes.

 **Introducing Istio** - Anyone learning Istio needs to understand the basic pillars of Kubernetes.

 **Knowing Kubernetes Well** - All the commands necessary in Kubernetes are required to work effectively in the world of Istio.

 **Core Istio** - Istio dramatically simplifies the administration of A/B testing, canary releases, rate limiting, access control, monitoring, automatic load-balancing or HTTP, gRPC, WebSocket and TCP Traffic, as well as end to end authentication.

 ## 6 areas to learn about over the next couple days

 **Service Mesh** - Istio is a type of application called a Service Mesh

 **Istio Architecture** - what are the core architectural components and how it was implemented.
 We should learn Istio both from an architectural perspective as well as from a capabilities perspective.